olegabu/fabric-starter/README.md

 Create a network to jump start development of your decentralized application.

-The network can be deployed to multiple docker containers on one host for development or to multiple hosts for real world deployment.
+The network can be deployed to multiple docker containers on one host for development or to multiple hosts for testing or production.

 Scripts of this starter generate crypto material and config files, start the network and deploy your chaincodes.
 Developers can use admin web app of